Orphelinat Back To Life

 Accommodation

-22 children, 11 boys and 11 girls have been accommodated by our Association so far.
+123 children, 62 boys and 61 girls are now accommodated by our Association.
 We have built a decent habitation with water sanitation inside.
 Each room has two bunk beds with one child on each bed.
-More rooms are being built.
+Thanks to supporters, more rooms are being built.

 Clothing & shoes for the children